produvia/kryptos/core/README.md

 Using Hyperopt library.

-You need to set the next setting variables:
+You need to set the OPTIMIZE_PARAMS setting variable:
-  * SIZE_TEST_TO_OPTIMIZE -> Test dataframe size to optimize model params
+  * 'enabled' -> True to apply hyper model params optimization; False don't apply.
-  * N_HYPEROPT_EVALS -> Number of evaluations to hyperopt
+  * 'iterations' -> Test dataframe size to optimize model params
-  * OPTIMIZE_PARAMS -> True to optimize; False don't optimize
+  * 'n_evals' -> Number of evaluations to hyperopt
-  * ITERATIONS_PARAMS_OPTIMIZE -> Number of iterations to optimize model params
+  * 'size' -> Test dataframe size to optimize model params

 #### Feature Selection techniques

 Using embedded, filter and wrapper methods: https://machinelearningmastery.com/an-introduction-to-feature-selection/

-You need to set the next setting variables:
+You need to set the FEATURE SELECTION setting variable:

-  * PERFORM_FEATURE_SELECTION -> True to apply feature selection; False to don't apply feature selection.
+  * 'enabled' -> Apply feature selection
-  * ITERATIONS_FEATURE_SELECTION -> Number of iterations to perform feature selection.
+  * 'n_iterations' -> Number of iterations to perform feature selection
-  * TYPE_FEATURE_SELECTION -> {'embedded', 'filter', 'wrapper'}
+  * 'method' -> https://machinelearningmastery.com/an-introduction-to-feature-selection/ -> embedded | filter | wrapper

 Also, you can add external datasets as features too: